philippe554/MANN/README.md

 ### Setup

 The model is setup ready to run, no need to change anything.
+Run the main.py file to start training.
 The next paragraph explains what can be changed if needed.

 First define a MANN in the main.py file as follows (Multiple controllers are put in series, multiple heads are put in parallel):